SuzeShardlow/SuzeShardlow.github.io/_posts/2020-03-26-debugging-javascript-beyond-console-log.md

 There are different ways we can do this.

-We can use an `if` statement or a ternary expression, but these require logic and the lengthy code that goes with it:
+We can use an `if` statement or a ternary operator, but these require logic and the lengthy code that goes with it:

 ![image](/images/console_assert_if.png){: .image .code}